Reevo has acquired Ciro. Meet smarter prospecting.Read the news

 The open internet, up to a cutoff date

-Real-time signals; zeros in on the buyers who matter with clean, actionable data
+Real-time signals, zeroing in on the buyers who matter with clean data

 Personalization

-Surface-level (“I see you are in the retail industry”)
+Surface-level (“I see you’re in the retail industry”)

-Deep context; taps into key facts and details from interactions
+Deep context, tapping into key facts and details from interactions

 Hallucinations